hora/objects-in-javascript/README.md

 # Objects in JavaScript

+_Note: These are lecture notes and code examples from a lecture I prepared for Lighthouse Labs (W1D3)._

 ![A black and white photo of Jean Jennings, Marlyn Wescoff, and Ruth Lichterman programming the ENIAC computer.](https://github.com/hora/lhl-w1d3/blob/master/lesson-planning/eniac.jpg)